Nogaylar, Nurdağı

-Nogaylar is a village in the Nurdağı District, Gaziantep Province, Turkey.
-The village is inhabited by Yörüks, Nogais and Karachays, and had a population of 430 in 2022.
+Nogaylar is a neighbourhood in the municipality and district of Nurdağı, Gaziantep Province, Turkey.
+Its population is 430 (2022).
+The village is inhabited by Yörüks, Nogais and Karachays.

 History

 The village was founded by 90 families of Nogais in 1865.
 However, they later suffered an epidemic of malaria, and much of those who survived left for the villages near Kayseri.
 Only two Nogai families remained.